-On 1 May 2013, AXA Mansard Insurance Plc acquired 99.9% of the share capital of AXA Mansard Health Limited for N12 million.
+On 1 May 2013, AXA Mansard Insurance Plc acquired 99.9% of the share capital of AXA Mansard Health Limited for ₩12 million.
 The principal activity of AXA Mansard Health Limited is the provision of health care services through health care providers and for that purpose is accredited with the National Health Insurance Scheme.

-As a result of this acquisition, the Group has access to the local health insurance market thereby growing the Group's insurance network.
-The goodwill of N12m arising represents the fair value of the consideration transferred as AXA Mansard Health Limited had a zero carrying value of its net assets at acquisition date.
+Group's insurance network.
+The goodwill of ₩12m arising represents the fair value of the consideration transferred as AXA Mansard Health Limited had a zero carrying value of its net assets at acquisition date.
 Cash was paid as consideration and there was no contingent consideration.
 None of the goodwill recognised is expected to be deductible for income tax purposes.